 Before diving into a search, it’s important to take the time to ask yourself questions that help narrow down your results.
 Where are you looking to move?
 What is your rental budget?
 What types of amenities are important to you?
 How soon do you need to move in?
 Eliminating irrelevant listings upfront will allow you to browse only the ones that are truly options.

 If you know someone from a mobile home community you’re interested in, you might choose to ask around to learn whether units are available.
-You might also look through listings on units in communities that are available for rent.
+You might also look through mobile home park listings to find homes available for rent.
 No matter how you choose to explore your options, you’re one step closer to finding the right choice for you.

 Signing the Lease